Review: The Black Keys’ Tacoma Dome show proves arena tours don’t need to be flashy to be exciting

 The band opted to have cameras on stage very close, allowing the audience to get a close-up view of the band doing its thing.

-The Grammy-winning “Tighten Up” was adored by the crowd, but hands down the most beautiful audience moment was during the somber “Little Black Submarines.”
+The Grammy-winning “Tighten Up” was adored by the crowd, but hands-down the most beautiful audience moment was during the somber “Little Black Submarines.”
 Just when it seemed Auerbach couldn’t bring out yet another guitar (he used several), he strummed an acoustic as the audience sang along and the sound echoed through the phone light-illuminated dome.

 That somber moment didn’t last long though, when the rock equivalent of the beat drop in an electronic dance tune occurred and Auerbach switched back to an electric for the loud second half of the song.